-Islam: The greatest contribution of Islamic traders was probably Islam itself, which spread quickly along trade routes due both to intrinsic appeal and advantages (pictured: political to Larabanga Mosque, courtesy Wikimedia).
-By outwardly Islamic practices, West African rulers gained credibility in the eyes of powerful North African rulers, In addition, Islam provided a convenient means of unifying diverse ethnic and religious groups, and Islam would ultimately filter through the empires of the Western Sudan into what is now northern Ghana (see Religion and Spirituality).
+Islam: The greatest contribution of Islamic traders was probably Islam itself, which spread quickly along trade routes due both to intrinsic appeal and to political advantages (pictured: Larabanga Mosque).
+By outwardly adopting Islamic practices, West African rulers gained credibility in the eyes of powerful North African rulers.
+In addition, Islam provided a convenient means of unifying diverse ethnic and religious groups, and Islam would ultimately filter through the empires of the Western Sudan into what is now northern Ghana (see p.6-7 of Religion and Spirituality).

 Migration and Political Development: Besides the exchange of commodities, the trans-Saharan trade routes affected patterns of migration and political development in the region.
 As early as the 13th century, the Akan people began migrating to sparsely populated forests in what is now southern Ghana in order to access lucrative gold fields.
 Around the same time, the Mole-Dagbani people of the Lake Chad region migrated to the North and founded the Mamprusi Kingdom, which later gave rise to the Dagomba, Nanumba, and Mossi kingdoms.
-At the beginning of the 16th century, migrants from Ancient Mali came to the North and founded the Gonja Kingdom, and by 1600, most ethnic groups had settled in the regions which they occupy to this day (see Political and Social Relations).
+At the beginning of the 16th century, migrants from Ancient Mali came to the North and founded the Gonja Kingdom, and by 1600, most ethnic groups had settled in the regions which they occupy to this day (see p.8-10 of Political and Social Relations).